 Help people living with dementia be active in your community

-This toolkit will help local community groups and organisations to map a walk in their area for people living with dementia to enjoy with their carers to enjoy.
+This toolkit will help local community groups and organisations to map dementia walks in their area.
+These walks can create great opportunities for people living with dementia to enjoy with their carers to be active.

-Walking is a fantastic way for people living with dementia to be active, with benefits including reducing the severity of some symptoms, improving their overall wellbeing, and helping reduce feelings of isolation within their community.
+Walking is a fantastic way for people living with dementia to be active.
+It brings benefits like reducing the severity of some symptoms and improving overall wellbeing.
+People with Dementia also often report feeling isolated within their communities.
+Going out for a walk together helps to reduce feelings of isolation.

 - Help people living with dementia to feel part of your community

 - Benefit health and wellbeing by giving people living with dementia more opportunities to be active

 - Improve engagement with local services and organisations